What Happened to Roseanne Barr: When Traumatic Struggles, Heady Success and a History of Saying Anything Met Twitter

 ABC Photo Archives/ABC via Getty Images

-His "rad-lib" sister-in-law Geraldine—the inspiration for Laurie Metcalf's Jackie Conner—was living with them at the time, Pentland wrote, and she applauded Barr's evolution.

-Interestingly, Pentland also noted in the foreward that he didn't think Sarah Palin would have been so Sarah-Paliney "had there never been a Roseanne Conner."
+2011 was a different time than 2018, but even then Pentland noted that he didn't think Sarah Palin would have been so Sarah-Paliney "had there never been a Roseanne Conner."

-Starting in Denver comedy clubs, Barr built an act around her hardscrabble beginnings, armed with lots of opinions on the differences between men and women and the haves and have-nots.
-As many comedians have said over the years, she counts her first-ever five minutes on The Tonight Show Starring Johnny Carson, in 1985, as her true moment of arrival in Hollywood.
+So Barr built an act around her hardscrabble beginnings, armed with lots of opinions on the differences between men and women and the haves and have-nots.
+Also as you've heard many a comedian say, she truly made it once she scored her first-ever five minutes on The Tonight Show Starring Johnny Carson, in 1985.

 Three years later, Roseanne premiered on ABC in all its groundbreaking glory.
 The Conner family was solidly working class, not your average how-do-they-afford-that-nice-house family that people were far more used to seeing on a network comedy.
 The show dealt with economic hardship and the pain of unemployment, sexual harassment on the job, substance abuse and teen sex.
-Eventually the show had multiple gay characters, and in the 1994 episode "Don't Ask, Don't Tell" (named after the unfortunate Clinton administration policy of the same name) Barr shared a kiss with guest star Mariel Hemingway.
+Eventually the show had multiple gay characters, and in the 1994 episode "Don't Ask, Don't Tell" Barr shared a kiss with a lesbian character played by guest star Mariel Hemingway.

 "The religious right was very upset, and there were other upset people," Hemingway recalled to The Hollywood Reporter in March.
 "When you're doing something, you're in it and you don't realize the impact that it will have.
 But then, it was several weeks later, and they were about to air it, and it was so controversial."